 Austraclear is covered by the ASX Group general and professional indemnity insurance policies for civil liabilities arising from its central securities depository activities.
 Where losses are the result of employee wrongdoing or a computer manipulation, Austraclear is covered by the ASX Group comprehensive Crime Policy.
-The Austraclear Rules also include specific warranties and indemnities limiting potential liabilities arising from custody risk.
+The Austraclear Regulations also include specific warranties and indemnities limiting potential liabilities arising from custody risk.

-9.5 A securities settlement facility operating a central securities depository should employ a robust system that ensures segregation between its own assets and the securities of its participants, and segregation among the securities of participants.
-Where supported by the legal framework, a securities settlement facility operating a central securities depository should also support operationally the segregation of securities belonging to a participant's customers on the participant's books and facilitate the transfer of customer holdings.
+11.5 A central securities depository should employ a robust system that ensures segregation between the central securities depository's own assets and the securities of its participants and segregation among the securities of participants.
+Where supported by the legal framework, the central securities depository should also support operationally the segregation of securities belonging to a participant's customers on the participant's books and facilitate the transfer of customer holdings.